 As endorsements go, it will stand as one of the shortest-lived in recent political history.

 It began with a banner headline in Tuesday's Washington Times: "Ehrlich Pushes Steele as His Successor."
-The accompanying story came from a luncheon Gov. Robert L. Ehrlich Jr. had hosted at the governor's mansion for the paper's editors and reporters.
-According to Ehrlich, someone asked him if he wanted to see his lieutenant governor, Michael S. Steele, succeed him.
+The accompanying story came from a luncheon Gov. Robert L. Ehrlich Jr. (R) had hosted at the governor's mansion for the paper's editors and reporters.
+According to Ehrlich, someone asked him whether he wanted to see his lieutenant governor, Michael S. Steele, succeed him.

 "In order to get Mike in there, we have to win, we [Republicans] have to increase our numbers in the General Assembly, we have to continue the cultural changes," Ehrlich was quoted as saying.